 There is a wide range of non-animal research techniques that, as well as being a humane approach to science can also be cheaper, quicker and more effective.

 European law (EU Directive 2010/63/EC) clearly states that “wherever possible, a scientifically satisfactory method or testing strategy, not entailing the use of live animals, shall be used instead of a procedure.”
-It also states that EU governments should promote non-animal alternatives.

-In addition, even though EU legislation dictates that animals must not be used when alternative methods are available, in practice enforcement of this is very weak and punishments for researchers who disobey the law are usually minimal.
+However, even though EU legislation dictates that animals must not be used when alternative methods are available, in practice enforcement of this is very weak and punishments for researchers who disobey the law are usually minimal.
 The BUAV has had to take the UK Government to court, and threaten to do so on other occasions, because it was misapplying the law relating to alternatives.
 The BUAV also regularly comes across published research papers where animal experiments have been performed in areas such as fundamental (curiosity driven) research, despite the fact that there were very obvious and more appropriate non-animal methods of research that could have been used instead.